Arthur-hg/Cronexia-front/README.md

 # Cronexia-front

-## Execution du code

-Node.JS version used: v18.18.0.
-It can simply be installed through `nvm install && nvm use` or in any method of your choice if you don't use nvm.

-- First run:
-	- `npm install`
-	- `npx tsc`

-## Front end:
-- `npm run server`: The website can be accessible through `http://localhost:5000/`.
-There is honnestly nothing to see.

 # Reponse théorique:

 1. Le FOUC est le fait qu'une page puisse s'afficher à l'utilisateur avant que les fichiers de style ne soient reçus par le client.
 Ce qui résulte, en bref, un affichage sans style et très sommaire.